symfony/ux/src/LazyImage/doc/index.rst

         height="150"
     />

-This way, the browser will display the BlurHash image as soon as possible, and will load the HD image at the same time, without waiting for the Stimulus controller to be loaded.
+This way, the browser will display the BlurHash image as soon as possible, and will load the high-definition image at the same time, without waiting for the Stimulus controller to be loaded.

 Backward Compatibility promise
 ------------------------------